carbon-design-system/design-system-website/src/content/style/iconography/usage.md

 ## Resources

-You can find the source file for the icon library within the <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank>Carbon design kit.</a>
+You can find the source file for the icon library within the <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank>Carbon Design Kit.</a>

 - <a href="https://github.com/carbon-design-system/carbon-icons" target=blank>Carbon icons GitHub repo</a>
 - <a href="http://www.ibm.com/design/language/resources/icon-library/" target=blank>IBM Design Language icon library</a>